-Jared Jackson is a writer, teacher, and arts administrator.
-He received an M.F.A. in fiction from Columbia University, where he was awarded a Chair’s Fellowship and Creative Writing Teaching Fellowship.
-His work has received support from the Tin House Winter Workshop and has appeared in the New York Times Book Review, The Yale Review, Guernica, Kenyon Review, and more.
-He has been awarded fellowships from MacDowell, Baldwin for the Arts, and the Center for Fiction.
-He is currently the program director of Literary Programs and Emerging Voices at PEN America.
+Jared Jackson is a writer, editor, educator, and arts administrator.
+He is the program director of Literary Programs and Emerging Voices at PEN America.
+His work has received support from the Tin House Winter Workshop and has appeared in the New York Times Book Review, The Yale Review, Guernica, Kenyon Review, n+1, and elsewhere.

 Portrait by Roqu Nonini